Nokia explores sale of map business, source says

 Shares in Nokia closed 5.57 percent higher while those in France's Alcatel-Lucent closed 4.82 percent higher.
 The two companies have reportedly held on and off merger talks in recent years.

-Shares in Dutch navigation company TomTom (TOM2.AS) surged more than 11 percent after the news broke.
+Shares in Dutch navigation company TomTom surged more than 11 percent after the news broke.

 "We have estimated that HERE's value is around 3.3-4.8 billion euros, and in a possible deal the price should be more than that," Inderes Equity Research said on its Twitter account.